JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 3.0

+* support for array constructs using square brackets.
+This collides with square bracket quotation of SqlServer.
+The parser has now a flag to enable this quotation again (**CCJSqlParser.withSquareBracketQuotation**).
 * support for **update table1 inner join table2 ...** (API change)
 * support for **declare** statement
 * allow empty double quotes